-In addition, the energy savings advisor and housing teams will continue to work with colleagues in Working4U to help people increase their incomes, this is particularly important for those on low incomes because the property could be very energy efficient but if they don't have the income to heat it then they may also be limited in other areas such as food, clothing and furniture.
+In addition, the energy savings advisor and housing teams will continue to work with colleagues in Working4U to help people increase their incomes, this is particularly important for those on low incomes because the property could be very energy

 However, a major challenge remains around electricity and its cost.
 Electricity continues to be an expensive way to heat your home but it is increasingly the most renewable and energy-efficient thus there will be pressure to use more electrical systems.
 We are hopeful that the UK Government will review the costs of electricity and the corresponding taxes but in the meantime we will continue to tread carefully.